If you are in the reserves or National Guard, your Tricare health care options change depending on your status.

 - Affordable, comprehensive health care: Compared to other comprehensive health plans in the open marketplace, this is a low-cost option for members of the selected reserve.
 Unlike many health insurance plans, Tricare Reserve Select covers you even when you’re overseas.

-- Premium-Based: Unlike some other Tricare plans for active duty personnel, this plan must be purchased like other premium-based health insurance plans.
-Enrollees pay a monthly premium as well as an annual deductible and co-payments.
+- Premium-Based: Unlike some other Tricare plans for active-duty personnel, this plan must be purchased like other premium-based health insurance plans.
+Enrollees pay monthly premiums, as well as an annual deductible and co-payments.

-- Only for Inactive Reservists and Guardsmen: Only available to inactive members of the Selected Reserve who are ineligible for the Transitional Assistance Management Program or the Federal Employees Health Benefits Program.
-Once activated, servicemembers and their families will be eligible for premium-free Tricare health care.
+- Only for inactive Reservists and Guardsmen: Tricare Select is only available to inactive members of the Selected Reserve who are ineligible for the Transitional Assistance Management Program or the Federal Employees Health Benefits Program.
+Once activated, service members and their families will be eligible for premium-free Tricare health care.

 Eligibility and Costs